Martha Layne Collins: Toyota Assembly Plant

 Opponents of the economic enticements for Toyota joined the state's test suit.
 In October 1986, Franklin County Circuit Court Judge Ray Corns issued an initial ruling that the package did not violate the state constitution, but both sides asked the Kentucky Supreme Court to make a final decision.
 On June 11, 1987, the Kentucky Supreme Court ruled 4–3 that the package served a public purpose and were therefore constitutional.

-Shortly after the announcement that Toyota was moving to Georgetown Collins, in her capacity as governor, condemned a portion of land belonging to real estate developer Gordon Taub.
+Shortly after the announcement that Toyota was moving to Georgetown, Collins, in her capacity as governor, condemned a portion of land belonging to real estate developer Gordon Taub.
 Taub owned 60 acre within the Toyota plant site and 4.2 acre were condemned to build a four-lane highway to the Toyota plant entrance.
 Taub challenged the condemnation, stating that the Commonwealth did not have the right to condemn private property for the use of a for profit, public corporation.
 At trial, Collins became the first sitting governor of Kentucky to testify in court.
-She was represented by former governor Bert T. Combs; Taub was represented by former governor Louie B. Nunn.
+She was represented by former governor Bert Combs; Taub was represented by former governor Louie Nunn.
 This was also the first time in the history of Kentucky that two former governors represented opposing parties in a legal action.

 Later, Toyota set up several assembly plants across the state; near the end of Collins's term, the state Commerce Cabinet reported that 25 automotive-related manufacturing plants had been constructed in 17 counties since the Toyota announcement.